learn-co-curriculum/jsdom-mod-intro-to-the-dom-readme/README.md

 Let's start with a biology metaphor.
 Your DNA represents a code-based version of you.
 The DOM represents a code-based version of a web page.
-If something edits your DNA, ~mutant powers~ changes will be made in your body.
+If something edits your DNA, <span style="text-decoration: line-through">mutant powers</span> changes will be made in your body.
 Similarly, if something changes the DOM, what's displayed in the browser _changes as well_.